hellenike/textbook/docs/topics/module3/circumstantial/index.md

 The first example refers to a single, specific event; the second refers to the habitual practice of the slave girl.
 Both use the English conjunction "when."

-We can also add descriptive detail, like this example:
+We can also use subordinate clauses to add descriptive detail, like this example:

 > I have a modest, two storey house, which has equal space for the women’s and men’s quarters on the upper and lower floors.